– 2 –

 ‘Well,’ she said, the faintest of smiles tugging at the corners of her lips.’
 Who wants to go first?’

-THE KING & HIS SHADOW takes place one year before the events of the upcoming dark fantasy trilogy, GARDENS OF WAR & WASTELAND.
+THE COLLECTOR’S LOST THINGS takes place five years before the events of the upcoming dark fantasy trilogy, GARDENS OF WAR & WASTELAND.

 To learn more about GoWW, sign up to my free mailing list for updates and exclusive monthly content.